Family in Italian: Complete Guide to Expressing Family Relationships

 To will discuss your immediate family in Italian, you will need to know these essential terms:

-Made ((amyredrew) the more unremarkably use mamma ( ma(mmy)
+- Mother Made ((amyredrew) the more unremarkably use mamma ( ma(mmy) my)

-Padre (pPAHddrew)or the more ordinarily use papapa (hpah ) -
+- Father Padre (pPAHddrew)or the more ordinarily use papapa (hpah )

 Extended family vocabulary in Italian